Armenian armed forces fire at Azerbaijani positions with large-caliber machine guns and sniper rifles

 By Trend

-Units of the Armenian armed forces violated the cease-fire in different directions of the front 25 times within 24 hours, using large-caliber machine guns and sniper rifles, Trend reports referring to the press service of the Azerbaijani Ministry of Defense.
+Units of the Armenian armed forces violated the cease-fire in different directions of the front 17 times within 24 hours, using large-caliber machine guns and sniper rifles, Trendreports referring to the press service of the Azerbaijani Ministry of Defense.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.